Explainer: Migration Amendment (Removal and Other Measures) Bill 2024

 New prohibition on certain visa applications

 The Bill also prohibits a valid visa application from a person who is outside Australia and who is a national of a “removal concern country”.
 The Minister may personally designate a country as a “removal concern country” if the Minister thinks it is in the national interest to do so.
-The Minister must first consult with the Prime Minister and the Minister administering the Diplomatic Privileges and Immunities Act 1967 (Cth) (ordinarily, the Minister for Foreign Affairs).
+The Minister must have regard to matters that are prescribed in the regulations when deciding to designate a country.
+The Minister must also consult with the Prime Minister and the Minister administering the Diplomatic Privileges and Immunities Act 1967 (Cth) (ordinarily, the Minister for Foreign Affairs).
 A copy of the designation must be laid before the Parliament with a statement of the Minister’s reasons.
+The designation is automatically repealed after 3 years.

 The rules of natural justice do not apply to the designation of a country.[11]